 development of hand movements with objects (toys).

-LIP MASSAGE
+LIPS MASSAGE

 TONGUE MASSAGE

-mi movements, the force of pressure gradually increases.
+movements, the force of pressure gradually increases.
 The movement is directed from the root to the tip of the tongue on one side, then on the other.

 3. The position of the fingers is the same.
-Grinding of the muscles of the tongue in the transverse
+Grinding the muscles of the tongue in the transverse

 4. Thumb and index fingers are on the side surfaces

-pens, toothbrushes).
+pens, toothbrush).

-Speech therapy massage to strengthen the facial muscles.
+Speech therapy massage to strengthen facial muscles.

-The nature of the massage movements should be of a pronounced tonic nature, the baby's skin may turn a little red, but do not overdo it smile
+The nature of the massage movements should be of a pronounced tonic nature; the baby’s skin may turn a little red, but do not overdo it smile

-When massaging, you should follow some rules:
+When performing a massage, you should follow some rules:

-1. Massage movements are carried out from the center to the periphery.
+1.Massage movements are carried out from the center to the periphery.

 3. After 4-5 light movements, the strength increases, they become pressing, but not painful.

-4. Movements are repeated 8-10 times.
+4. The movements are repeated 8-10 times.

-Strengthening the facial muscles:
+Strengthening facial muscles:

 1. stroking the forehead from the middle to the temples;